Scroll to content

 In Early Years, we promote early Reading and Writing as we believe it underpins their natural curiosity of storytelling and early mark marking.
 In Nursery and in Reception, we carefully plan for Literacy throughout our continuous provision, enabling mark making and early sound recognition throughout their independent time.
 Within every area of the classroom we can provide opportunities for children to mark make, for example, in the Construction Area, we provide simple slips of paper for the children to ‘name and label’ their creations so that we know it is theirs.

-Throughout our EYFS, we provide fun and exciting reading activities for children including; fishing out sounds from the water tray, squirting different phonemes using water guns as well as taking books into the outdoor areas for children to enjoy while sitting on the grass.
+Throughout our EYFS, we provide fun and exciting reading activities for children including: fishing out sounds from the water tray, squirting different phonemes using water guns as well as taking books into the outdoor areas for children to enjoy while sitting on the grass.

 The English Lead Teacher is Miss Charlett.